Do you need insurance for a 125cc bike?

 If you’re young and looking for insurance on a 125, you’re probably going to have a much tougher time of it than if you’re looking for over 50’s motorcycle insurance.

-Fortunately, it’s a bit easier today that it was in 1997.
-Insuring a 125 is still a mighty financial drain, but at least it’s now much easier to find the cheapest 125cc motorbike insurance by comparing loads of brokers quickly by entering your information only once.
+Fortunately, it’s a bit easier today than it was in 1997.
+Insuring a 125 is still a mighty financial drain, but at least it’s now much easier to find the right 125cc motorbike insurance for you by comparing loads of brokers in one go.
 No more scouring MCN and phoning all the brokers individually!

-Although 125cc bike insurance definitely isn’t fun, it is of course a legal requirement if you want to ride your motorbike on UK roads.
-Yes, you can still get quotes from loads of individual brokers like we did in 1997 - however, because most brokers are on comparison sites, there can be little point.
-Because you should get the same quote from a broker whether going directly to their website or using a comparison service, the best way to find cheap insurance for your 125 is by comparing.
+Although 125cc motorbike insurance definitely isn’t fun, it is of course a legal requirement if you want to ride your motorbike on UK roads.
+Yes, you can still get quotes from loads of individual brokers like we did in 1997, but the majority of brokers now feature on comparison sites.
+Because you should get the same quote from a broker whether going directly to their website or using a comparison service, there should't be anything to lose by getting quotes for your 125 at a comparison site.

 Biker Insure makes comparison easy.
-Just enter your details once, those of your 125cc bike, plus the type of cover you need, and you’ll get a list of quotes from all the brokers on the panel who are able to provide cover for your 125cc bike and personal circumstances.
-These will be ranked from the cheapest 125cc bike quote, to the most expensive.
+Just enter your details once, those of your 125cc motorbike, plus the type of cover you need, and you’ll get a list of quotes from all the brokers on the panel who are able to provide cover for your 125cc bike and personal circumstances.
+These will be ranked from the cheapest 125cc motorbike quote, to the most expensive.

 125cc motorbikes back then